 Less than Significant Impact.
 The proposed project would not generate a demand for park space, which is typically caused by population and/or employment growth.
-The proposed project would improve the project site's recreational facilities and would allow for community use of the proposed soccer field with an approved permit.
-As such, impacts would be less than significant.
+The proposed project would improve the Nicholas Elementary School's recreational facilities that are available for community use.
+The proposed project would provide a new soccer field that would be available to the public during non-school hours.
+A walking track would also be constructed around the perimeter of the field and the adjacent hardcourts.
+Impacts would be less than significant.